-SHW311.6 Standing or running martingales in working hunter, jumping and equitation over fences only
+SHW311.6 Standing or running martingales in working hunter, jumping and equitation over fences only.

-SHW311.7 Protective boots, leg wraps and bandages are allowed in hunt seat equitation on the flat and hunt seat equitation over fences.

-SHW311.8 Colored saddle pads or pads with AQHA's corporate logo can be used on saddle pad in jumping only.
+SHW311.7 Protective boots, leg wraps and bandages are allowed in hunt seat equitation on the flat, hunt seat equitation over fences, and jumping.
+SHW311.8 Colored saddle pads or pads with AQHA's corporate logo can be used in jumping only.

-SHW311.9 Half Chaps, must be smooth brown or black leather
+SHW311.9 Half chaps, must be smooth brown or black leather